 - Get the right cut and keep it trimmed.

 1. Wash Less Frequently

 Give your hair a chance to benefit from its natural oils and to take a break from some of the drying chemicals in shampoos and other products.
-For people with very greasy hair, dry shampoos can be tried in an attempt to avoid daily washes and blow drying.
-Taking advantage the natural oils produced by your body and providing adequate moisture are first steps in reducing frizziness.
+For people with very greasy hair, dry shampoos can be tried in an attempt to avoid daily washes and blow-drying.
+Taking advantage of the natural oils produced by your body and providing adequate moisture are the first steps in reducing frizziness.